 Evaluation of tools and technologies for detection of methane emissions from the natural gas value chain

-One important area of sensor development in recent years has been in the area of handheld laser methane detectors.
-GTI is currently in the second phase of evaluating strengths and weaknesses for these sensors for use by natural gas distribution companies.
+Handheld laser methane detectors have been an important area of sensor development in recent years.
+In an OTD-funded project, GTI Energy evaluated strengths and weaknesses of these sensors for use by natural gas distribution companies.

-Phase one of the evaluation completed in 2020 highlighted the large-scale differences in the different types of handheld laser methane detectors in a public report.
+Phase one highlighted the large-scale differences in the different types of handheld laser methane detectors in a public report.
+Overall, the sensors proved to be useful for several potential use cases.

 Learn More